maplibre/maplibre-style-spec/docs/sprite.md

 - `stretchX`: An array of two-element arrays, consisting of two numbers that represent the _from_ position and the _to_ position of areas that can be stretched.
 - `stretchY`: Same as `stretchX`, but for the vertical dimension.
 - `sdf`: Boolean.
 If `true` then the image is handled as a signed-distance field (SDF) and its color can be set at runtime using the [`icon-color`](layers.md#icon-color) and [`icon-halo-color`](layers.md#icon-halo-color) properties.
 Defaults to `false`.
+- `textFitWidth`: TextFit enum of the value stretchOrShrink (or undefined), stretchOnly, proportional describing the behavior, horizontally, when scaling a sprite due to 'icon-text-fit': 'both'.
+- `textFitHeight`: Same as `textFitWidth` except vertically.

 #### Stretch Properties